Long before the discovery of sugar, Acacia honey has already been the sweetener of choice.

 Compared to other honey types, this variety is usually much lighter in color, appearing almost transparent.
-It can be likened to a clear liquid glass that is, most of the time, colorless.
+Thus, it can be likened to a clear liquid glass that is, most of the time, colorless.

 Acacia honey has a clean floral aroma, a sweet, delicate flavor with hints of vanilla, and pleasantly no aftertaste.
 The mildness of this honey will not overpower other flavors.
-It can be enjoyed in a much greater quantity than other honeys.
+It can be enjoyed in a much greater quantity than other kinds of honey.